kuonanhong/audiomate/paper/paper.md

 Furthermore, we can merge them to a single set.
 In order to test our model, we also can split the data into two subsets with audiomate.
-Without knowing how the audio is stored on the filesystem, we can load the samples and labels just by iterating over all utterances.
+Without knowing how the audio is stored on the filesystem, we can load the samples and labels just by iterating over all utterances or using a method to load the samples in batches.

 # Implementation
 Audiomate is implemented with the goal to make it simple to add new data formats.
-A new format can be added by implementing any of three abstract interfaces.
+A new format can be added by implementing one or more of three available abstract interfaces.

 * Reader: A reader defines the procedure to load data from a specific format.
           It stores the data in a universal data structure.